 ➡️ Buy Horseradish Aioli from Stonewall Kitchen

-In addition to deer and stag, the wild boars At least among the larger mammals, the most famous guests at (or rather on) our dining tables.
-Sometimes the wild pigs can also unpleasant If they are in gardens or suburbs get lost and there in garbage cans or flower beds looking for something to eat.
-Wild boar is a welcome delicacy thanks to its strong flavor compared to the meat of domesticated pigs.
-It is good that the hunting season on wild boars (also due to their relatively high numbers) significantly longer than for many other wild animals, namely seven and a half months from mid-June to the end of January .
+In addition to deer and stag, the wild boars at least among the larger mammals probably still the most famous guests at (or rather on) our dining tables.
+Sometimes the wild pigs can also unpleasant be, for example, if they are in Gardens or suburbs get lost and there in garbage cans or flowerbeds looking for something to eat.
+Wild boar is a welcome delicacy, especially thanks to its strong flavor compared to the meat of domesticated pigs.
+It is therefore good that the hunting season on wild boars (also due to their relatively high numbers) significantly longer than for many other wild animals, namely seven and a half months from mid-June to the end of January .

-As with the “classic” pork, fruity notes of apples especially good with wild boar meat.
+As with the “classic” pork, the following are particularly suitable fruity notes of apples especially good with wild boar meat.
 From the range of Stonewall Kitchen The most important option here is Roasted Apple Grille Sauce , with the aroma roasted apples .
-But also sweet treats like the Apple Cranberry Chutney make the pork taste even more special in autumn and winter.
+But also sweet delicacies like the Apple Cranberry Chutney make the pork taste even more special, especially in autumn and winter.
 Also from the grill masters at Rufus Teague comes with the variety Smoky Apple BBQ a sauce that is perfect for wild boar chops (not only) from the grill.

 ➡️ Buy Roasted Apple Grille Sauce from Stonewall Kitchen